Nassau BOCES administrative operations budget receives resounding vote of approval

 The Nassau BOCES Administrative Operations Budget covers the central management costs for the agency, including such expenses as the Office of the District Superintendent, Human Resources and Business Services.
 In addition, by law, health insurance costs of Nassau BOCES retirees are included.

-“We appreciate our component districts overwhelming show of support for our efforts and thank them for approving our budget,” said Nassau BOCES President Eric B. Schultz.
+“During these extraordinary times, we appreciate our component districts’ overwhelming show of support for our efforts and thank them for approving our budget,” said Nassau BOCES President Susan Bergtraum.

 The Board Election